GoogleChrome/web.dev/src/site/content/en/blog/smoothness/index.md

 thread to yield in a timely manner, and for animation frames to run smoothly.
 But this is not the whole story!
 Consider the following example:

-**TODO(mmocny): add video link.**
+{% Video
+  src="video/nM10iAStORWg0YlDbPc2czmpRRr2/xkdE00Gizsks9ytPkP6r.mov",
+  class="w-screenshot",
+  autoplay="true",
+  controls="true",
+  loop="true",
+  muted="true"
+%}

-This video shows a page that periodically injects long tasks onto the main thread.
-These long tasks completely ruin the ability of the page to provide certain types of visual updates, and you can see a corresponding drop of `requestAnimationFrame()` reported FPS to 0.
+The video above shows a page that periodically injects long tasks onto the main thread.
+These long tasks completely ruin the ability of the page to provide certain types of visual updates, and you can see in the top-left corner a corresponding drop of `requestAnimationFrame()` reported FPS to 0.

-And yet, the page continues to scroll smoothly.
+And yet, despite these long tasks, the page continues to scroll smoothly.
 This is because on modern browsers, [scrolling is often threaded](https://blogs.windows.com/msedgedev/2017/03/08/scrolling-on-the-web/#:~:text=The%20multithreaded%20web), driven entirely by the compositor.